Umuzi-org/ACN-syllabus/content/projects/simple-website/_index.md

 - All social media accounts and work profiles should work.
 - Font and text size should be clear.
 - They should make use of the entire web page.
+- The website does not need to be responsive.